Optimizing Inventory Placement for a Downstream Online Matching Problem: Problem Statement

-As in the Temporal Independence model, we use $\OPT(x)$ to denote the reward obtained by the best possible policy for a specific instance:

-{Overall, an instance of our joint placement and fulfillment problem includes the total inventory to be placed $Q$, the sets of DCs and demand types $[n]$ and $[m]$, and the rewards $(r_{ij})_{i,j\in[n]\times[m]}$.
-In the Temporal Independence model, an instance further includes the demand parameters $T$ and $(p_{tj})_{t, j\in [T]\times[m]}$.
-On the other hand, in the Spatial Independence model, an instance further includes the demand distribution $G = G_1\times\cdots\times G_m$.
-A \textit{placement procedure} $P$ takes in an instance and outputs an inventory placement $x^P\in\X$.
-Similarly, a \textit{fulfillment procedure} $F$ takes in an instance along with a placement and outputs a fulfillment policy $\pi^F\in\Pi$.
-For each demand model, our goal is to derive a placement procedure $P$ along with a fulfillment procedure $F$ such that
+An instance of the joint placement and fulfillment problem includes the total inventory to be placed $Q$, the sets of warehouses $[n]$ and demand nodes $[m]$, the rewards $(r_{ij})_{i,j\in[n]\times[m]}$, plus any demand parameters (concrete examples are provided in \Cref{subsec:demand}).
+We use $\ONL(x,\pi)$ to denote the expected reward collected by deploying an inventory placement $x$ and a fulfillment policy $\pi$, where the expectation is over the random demand and inner randomness of the inventory placement and fulfillment policy.
+We further define $\OPT(x):= \max_{\pi\in \Pi} \ONL(x,\pi)$ as the expected reward obtained by the best possible policy for a given instance and initial inventory.
+The overall goal of the e-tailer is to maximize the expected total reward collected during the time horizon by jointly deciding on an inventory placement and a fulfillment policy.
+To decide on an inventory placement, the e-tailer uses a \textit{placement procedure} $P$ that takes in an instance and outputs a (potentially random) inventory placement $x^P\in\X$.
+To decide on a fulfillment policy, the e-tailer uses a \textit{fulfillment procedure} $F$ that takes in an instance along with an inventory placement {$x$} and outputs a fulfillment policy $\pi^F \in \Pi$.
+Our goal is to derive a placement procedure $P$ along with a fulfillment procedure $F$ such that

-for all instances, with \textit{approximation ratio} $\gamma\in[0,1]$ being as large as possible, and sampling error $\eps\ge0$ (to be specified) being as small as possible. }
+for all instances, with \textit{approximation ratio} $\gamma\in[0,1]$ being as large as possible, and sampling error $\eps\ge0$ (to be specified) being as small as possible.